Hop Aboard the Fastest-Moving Line of Social Research …

 This is the time to be “Present at the Creation,” and to hear, for yourself, not just from the scholars and researchers doing the transformational work, but from the professionals and practitioners who are putting theory into action right now.

-The 2013 Social Mood Conference was a historic event.
-And even though the day has come and gone, you can still experience a gathering of minds unlike any other.
-From accomplished academics to the man who is responsible for Gallup’s groundbreaking World Poll, this year’s lineup featured many of the brightest luminaries in finance and behavioral research.
+Even though last year’s conference has come and gone, you can still experience the presentations from the accomplished academics and researchers who spoke at Social Mood Conference 2013.
+From the man responsible for Gallup’s groundbreaking World Poll to Robert Prechter, the founder of socionomic theory, last year’s lineup featured many of the brightest luminaries in finance and behavioral research.
+Order the 2013 DVD here.

 Robert Prechter, founder of the Socionomics Institute